Agent monitoring

 Action control is needed

-The workflow can write repo files, change CI/CD, call MCP tools, use secrets, publish packages, deploy, or touch production-adjacent systems.
+The workflow can write repo files, change CI/CD, call MCP tools, use secrets, publish packages, deploy, or affect production.

 Both are useful